-MEMBER COUNTRY PROFILE Country name Canada Organisation: Canada-Newfoundland & Labrador Offshore Petroleum Board (C-NLOPB) Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) Hereafter collectively referred to as the "Boards" Country Representative(s): C-NLOPB: Elizabeth Young, Director of Environment CNSOPB: Dena Murphy, Director of Operations / Health, Safety & Environment Primary Contact: C-NLOPB: Elizabeth Young: eyoung@cnlopb.ca CNSOPB: Dena Murphy: dmurphy@cnsopb.ns.ca Regime scope: The C-NLOPB and the CNSOPB are currently responsible for the regulation of petroleum activities in the Canada-Newfoundland and Labrador Offshore Area and the Canada-Nova Scotia Offshore Area, respectively.
-The federal, Newfoundland and Labrador and Nova Scotia governments have announced the intention to expand the mandate of the offshore Boards to include the regulation of offshore renewable energy projects and this mandate expansion is anticipated to begin by the end of 2024.
-The Boards' principal responsibilities include: worker health and safety; environmental protection; issuance of exploration and production licenses; conservation of petroleum resources; geoscience data management and distribution; and industrial benefits.
-Governance arrangements: The C-NLOPB and CNSOPB are independent, arm's length entities established under federal and provincial statutes accountable to the Parliament of Canada (Parliament) and provincial legislatures through the federal Minister of Energy and Natural Resources and the respective provincial Ministers of Natural Resources and Renewables / Industry, Energy and Technology, and Ministers responsible for Worker Health and Safety.
-Legislation type: C-NLOPB and CNSOPB: Mirrored Federal and Provincial Acts and Regulations, including updated Occupational Health and Safety Regulations that came into force in 2022 and new, more performance-based framework regulations that came into force in 2024.
+MEMBER COUNTRY PROFILE Country name Canada Organisation: Canada-Newfoundland & Labrador Offshore Petroleum Board (C-NLOPB) Canada-Nova Scotia Offshore Energy Regulator (CNSOER) Country Representative(s): C-NLOPB: Elizabeth Young, Director of Environment CNSOER: Dena Murphy, Director of Operations / Health, Safety & Environment Primary Contact: C-NLOPB: Elizabeth Young: eyoung@cnlopb.ca CNSOER: Dena Murphy: dmurphy@cnsoer.ca Regime scope: The C-NLOPB and the CNSOER are currently responsible for the regulation of petroleum activities in the Canada-Newfoundland and Labrador Offshore Area and the Canada-Nova Scotia Offshore Area, respectively.
+The federal and provincial Newfoundland and Labrador and Nova Scotia governments have announced the expansion of the Regulators mandate to include the regulation of offshore renewable energy projects.
+On January 31st, 2025, the CNSOER's expanded mandate took effect, and the expanded mandate of the C-NLOPB is anticipated in 2025.
+The Regulators' principal responsibilities include: offshore worker health and safety; environmental protection; issuance of licenses; issuance of authorizations for the lifecycle of offshore energy projects (petroleum in the case of the C- NLOPB); conservation of petroleum resources; geoscience data management and distribution; and industrial benefits.
+Governance arrangements: The C-NLOPB and CNSOER are independent, arm's length agencies established under federal and provincial statutes accountable to the Parliament of Canada (Parliament) and provincial legislatures through the federal Minister of Energy and Natural Resources and the respective provincial Ministers of Energy / Industry, Energy and Technology, and Ministers responsible for Worker Health and Safety.
+Legislation type: C-NLOPB and CNSOER: Mirrored Federal and Provincial Acts and Regulations, including updated Occupational Health and Safety Regulations that came into force in 2022 and new, more performance-based framework regulations that came into force in 2024.
 Links to relevant legislation: Canada-Newfoundland and Labrador Atlantic Accord Implementation Act, S.C.
-1987 Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation Act Extent of government approval: C-NLOPB and CNSOPB: Fundamental Decisions of the Boards pertaining to petroleum rights issuance/cancellation, prohibitions, development plans, and cessation of activities in certain instances are subject to government approval.
-Federal and provincial governments also appoint Board Members and approve the Boards' annual operating budgets.

-Nature of duties imposed:

-A blend of goal-oriented and prescriptive regulations, with a move towards more performance-based regulation as noted above.
+1987 Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation and Offshore Renewable Energy Management Act

+Environmental Regulators Extent of government approval: C-NLOPB and CNSOER: Fundamental Decisions of the Regulators pertaining to petroleum rights issuance/cancellation, prohibitions, development plans, and cessation of activities in certain instances are subject to government approval.
+Federal and provincial governments also appoint Board Members and approve the Regulators' annual operating budgets.
+For offshore renewable energy, Regulators make recommendations associated with rights issuance and Ministers make decisions.
+Nature of duties imposed: A blend of goal-oriented and prescriptive regulations, with a move towards more performance-based regulation as noted above.
 However, the respective Chief Safety Officers and Chief Conservation Officers may, subject to certain criteria, authorize the use of equipment, methods, measures, or standards in lieu of any required by regulation.

-Physical objects in the regime:

-Drilling of exploratory and production wells is carried out using semi-submersible drilling units, drill ships, gravity-based structures (GBSs), and sub-sea infrastructure.

-In addition, the Boards regulate construction vessels, diving vessels and seismic vessels involved with oil and gas exploration and exploitation, along with vessel and helicopter passenger safety.

-Projects in the Canada-Newfoundland and Labrador Offshore Area:

-Four oil producing projects:

-- 1. Hibernia GBS integrated drilling (two rigs), production, accommodation installation - 2.
-Terra Nova FPSO - 3.
-White Rose FPSO - 4.
-Hebron GBS integrated drilling (one rig), production, accommodation installation

-All oil is shipped by shuttle tankers, which are outside of the Boards' regulatory responsibility.
+Physical objects in the regime: Drilling of exploratory and production wells is carried out using semi-submersible drilling units, drill ships, gravity-based structures (GBSs), and sub-sea infrastructure.
+In addition, the C-NLOPB and the CNSOER regulate construction vessels, diving vessels and seismic vessels involved with oil and gas exploration and exploitation, along with vessel and helicopter passenger safety.
+For renewable energy, a variety of specialized vessels are involved in wind farm development, and, once constructed, an offshore wind farm will consist of wind turbines, substations, converter stations, inter-array cables and export cables.
+Projects in the Canada-Newfoundland and Labrador Offshore Area: Four oil producing projects: Hibernia - GBS integrated drilling (two rigs), production, accommodation installation Terra Nova - FPSO White Rose - FPSO Hebron - GBS integrated drilling (one rig), production, accommodation installation All oil is shipped by shuttle tankers, which are outside of the C-NLOPB's regulatory responsibility.
 Projects in the Canada-Nova Scotia Offshore Area: